Richard Neville, 16th Earl of Warwick: Discontent at court

+Continuation of hostilities

 York's second protectorate that followed was even shorter-lived than the first.
 At the parliament of February 1456 the king—now under the influence of Queen Margaret—resumed personal government of the realm.
 By this time Warwick had taken over Salisbury's role as York's main ally, even appearing at that same parliament to protect York from retributions.
 This conflict was also a pivotal period in Warwick's career, as it was resolved by his appointment as Constable of Calais.
 The post was to provide him with a vital power base in the following years of conflict.
 The continental town of Calais, conquered from France in 1347, was not only of vital strategic importance, it also held what was England's largest standing army.
-There were some initial disputes, with the garrison and with the royal wool monopoly known as the staple, over payments in arrears, but in July Warwick finally took up his post.
+There were some initial disputes, with the garrison and with the royal wool monopoly, the Calais Staple, over payments in arrears, but in July Warwick finally took up his post.

 After the recent events, Queen Margaret still considered Warwick a threat to the throne, and cut off his supplies.
 In August 1457, however, a French attack on the English seaport of Sandwich set off fears of a full-scale French invasion.
 Warwick was again funded to protect the garrison and patrol the English coast.
 In disregard of royal authority, he then conducted highly successful acts of piracy, against the Castilian fleet in May 1458, and against the Hanseatic fleet a few weeks later.
 He also used his time on the Continent to establish relations with Charles VII of France and Philip the Good of Burgundy.
 Developing a solid military reputation and with good international connections, he then brought a part of his garrison to England, where he met up with his father and York in the autumn of 1459.